-A simple cellphone RF signal detector circuit project is discussed here that may be built by any school student for displaying in a school fair science exhibition.The proposed circuit is a high gain opamp amplifier which detects slightest of RF disturbance that might be created by various electrical systems.
+A simple cellphone RF signal detector is a high gain op amp amplifier which detects slightest of RF disturbance that might be created by various electrical systems.

 Mobile phones today being the major generator of RF interference is easily picked up by this circuit and can be seen through an LED illumination at the output of the circuit.